datacarpentry/image-processing/_episodes/06-blurring.md

 where the background of the image ends and the object begins.

 When we blur an image,
-we make the color transition from one side of an edge in the image to another smooth rather than sudden.
+we make the colour transition from one side of an edge in the image to another smooth rather than sudden.
 The effect is to average out rapid changes in pixel intensity.
 A blur is a very common operation we need to perform before other tasks such as